Kaaba and Masjid-al-Haram

 The last of the Five Pillars of Islam requires that every Muslim should make a pilgrimage to the sacred places in Mecca at least once in lifetime.

-Most Muslims come here during the Hajj – certain time of Islamic calendar.
-As the globalization continues, more and more people are able to come here and in recent years Mecca experiences unseen numbers of piligrims: many millions of people.
+Most Muslims come here during the Hajj – a certain time of the Islamic calendar.
+As globalization continues, more and more people are able to come here, and in recent years Mecca experiences unseen numbers of pilgrims: many millions of people.

-According to legends, Tawaf is very ancient tradition which started well before Muhammad – may be even thousands of years earlier.
+According to legends, Tawaf is a very ancient tradition that started well before Muhammad – maybe even thousands of years earlier.

 Kaaba is remembered every day almost anywhere on the globe – five times per day Muslims around the world are praying in the direction of Kaaba.

 Many landmarks in Saudi Arabia are little known to the outside world, and, unfortunately, many amazing attractions are deliberately destroyed.

 Nevertheless some Saudi Arabian landmarks are world-renowned and one – Kaaba in Masjid al-Haram, Makkah – is one of the most important places in the world.

 Place for worship in Islam is called a mosque.
 Mosques serve also for education, news exchange, and dispute settlement.

 Initially, in the 7th century mosques were unpretentious, large halls for gatherings.
 Over time, as Islam was spreading, there developed diverse, locally adapted architectural forms of mosques.

 Any other continent (and part of the world) seems small if compared to Asia.
 This refers also to natural and man-made heritage: in Asia are not just thousands of great landmarks, there are found landmarks created by thousands of diverse cultures from ancient Phoenicians to the mysterious small people in the Philippines and eastern islands of Indonesia.